ElCodigoDominicano/whitepages/README.md

 Salutations!
 This is a tool like many other OSINT tools, is used to obtain information on lets say a 'friend'.
 Information such as their Occupation, Address, Phone number, Relatives (names only), A brief description and more.
 With multiple ways to view this data, either as a dataframe within the terminal, or written to a file (allowed extensions are .json, .csv, .xlsx).
+All from the comfort of your terminal!

 -n is required First Name Last Name will show data in a DataFrame -ei City State is optional (though helps narrow the search)